 On this page

-Prepare your SCIM API service
+Build your SCIM API service

 Preparation

-Okta supports lifecycle provisioning using either Version 2.0 and Version 1.1 of the SCIM protocol.
+Okta supports lifecycle provisioning using either version 2.0 and version 1.1 of the SCIM protocol.

 Features

 Another important part of the planning process is determining which Okta provisioning features your SCIM API can or should support.
-At a minimum, Okta requires that your SCIM Version 2.0 API implements the following features.
+At a minimum, Okta requires that your SCIM version 2.0 API implements the following features.

 API endpoints

-The API endpoint for your SCIM API must be secured using the Transport Layer Security (opens new window) protocol.
+The API endpoint for your SCIM API must be secured using the Transport Layer Security (TLS) (opens new window) protocol.
 Connections through this secure layer are routed by using the https://

 prefix for your URL.

-You must support the URL structure described in the "SCIM Endpoints and HTTP Methods" section of RFC7644 (opens new window).
+Use the URL structure described in the "SCIM Endpoints and HTTP Methods" section of RFC7644 (opens new window).

 Authentication